albinjal/Bayesian-Car-Counting/blog.md

 - Added support for converting the format of the COWC dataset to the format used by the original implementation.
 - Added support for debugging the dataset by inspecting the annotations overlayed on the images.
-- Added support for using AlexNet instead of VGG-19.
 - Modified the model to support direct count regression instead of density map estimation.
 - Added support for training on Mac GPUs (MPS) instead of only CUDA GPUs.
 - Added support for testing .tar checkpoint files and not only .pth files.